superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![](../assets/use_cases/user_acquisition_analytics/recency_scores-by-date.png)

-Next, we set up an in-memory data processing pipeline for indexing, parsing, and executing operations on user data, including clustering (where RecencySpace lets our model take account of user signup recency).
+Next, we set up an in-memory data processing pipeline for indexing, parsing, and executing operations on user data.

 First, we create our index with the spaces we use for clustering.